-We offer tours with federal agencies such as the Bureau of Prisons, United States Customs Service, and United States Border Patrol.
+We offer tours with federal agencies such as the United States Marshals Office, U.S Customs and Border Protection, and the Federal Bureau of Investigation.
 With our office located close to the U.S.-Mexican border, we believe it is beneficial for our law clerks to witness the daily activities along this very active border.
 Brown bag lunches are also scheduled, with speakers from around the office covering diverse topics such as comparisons between public and private practice, border issues affecting the office, and taking depositions.

-Descriptions of the types of matters handled in this office can be located elsewhere on this website, by clicking on the links for the Criminal and Civil Divisions.
+Descriptions of the types of matters handled in this office can be located by clicking on the links for the Criminal and Civil Divisions.

 Interested students should submit a resume, law school transcript, and writing sample to:

 Southern District of California

 880 Front Street, Room 6293

 APPOINTMENT IS SUBJECT TO FBI BACKGROUND INVESTIGATION, INCLUDING RREST, REFERENCE, AND DRUG USE INQUIRIES.
 U.S. CITIZENSHIP IS REQUIRED.